kzinkovsky/HighEd_Tuition_cross_country_analytics/README.md

 1. Log in to Google Cloud Console: Go to [Google Cloud Console](https://console.cloud.google.com/) and create a new BigQuery project.
 2. Create a Service Account: Follow the guide to [create a service account](https://cloud.google.com/iam/docs/service-accounts-create).
 3. Generate a Service Account Key: Learn how to [create service account keys](https://cloud.google.com/iam/docs/keys-create-delete).
-4. Upload Data: Use the provided Python notebook to preprocess the data and upload it to your BigQuery project.
+4. Upload Data: Use the provided Python notebook to upload and preprocess the data to your BigQuery project.
+Replace the file name with your Service Account Key and the IDs of your project and dataset in the provided notebook (ex. project_id.dataset_id.annual_tuition_fees).

 ## Creating the Dashboard in Looker Studio
 To visualize the data in **Looker Studio**: